-This informed-consent document has been prepared to help inform you of breast reconstruction with TRAM abdominal muscle flap surgery, its risks, and alternative treatment(s).
+This is an informed-consent document that has been prepared to help your plastic surgeon inform you about skin cancer surgery(s), its risks, as well as alternative treatment(s).

 It is important that you read this information carefully and completely.
-Please initial each page, indicating that you have read the page, and sign the consent for surgery as proposed by your plastic surgeon and agreed upon by you.
+Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by your plastic surgeon and agreed upon by you.